t33j-sec/writeups/brooklyn99.md

-# thm - brooklyn nine nine
+# THM - Brooklyn Nine-Nine

 *Disclaimer - I AM NOT AN EXPERT.
 Not even close.
 If you see something in this writeup that you think was dumb, or the wrong way to do something, it probably was.I'm pretty new to all of this and this is more of a reference for me to look back on.*